SublimeText/LaTeXTools/docs/settings.md

 ## Bibliographic References Settings

+* `use_biblatex`: (`false`): if `true` LaTeXTools will use BibLaTeX defaults for editing `.bib` files.
+If `false`, LaTeXTools will use BibTeX defaults.
+See the section on [Support for Editing Bibliographies](#support-for-editing-bibliographies) for details.

-* `bibliography` (`"traditional"`): specifies the bibliography plugin to use to handle extracting entries from a bibliography.
+* `bibliography` (`"new"`): specifies the bibliography plugin to use to handle extracting entries from a bibliography.
 May be specified either as a single plugin or a list of plugins to be executed in order.
 Possible values:
 	* `"traditional"`: the default bibliography which is quite fast and works for most situations.
 	* `"new"`: a newer bibliography engine which uses a full Bib(La)TeX parser that supports more complex formatting (multiline entries, values enclosed in double quotes `""`, literals and `@string` macros) and allows you to access more fields, but can be slower and may not be necessary for most bibliographies.

 * `cite_panel_format` (`["{author_short} {year} - {title_short} ({keyword})","{title}"]`): specifies the format for bibliography entries displayed in the quickpanel when typing `\cite{` or using one of the keybindings.
 It may either be a string or a list of two strings.
 In the latter case, the first string becomes the first line of the text displayed in the quick panel and the second the second.

 * `cite_autocomplete_format`(`"{keyword}: {title}"`): specifies the format for bibliography displayed when using Sublime's autocomplete functionality (`ctrl+space` or `alt+/`).
 Must be only a simple string.

 ### Bibliography Format Strings